Hkattelu/Synapse/README.md

   - Optional: Electron desktop basics and staging deployment
 - For launch process details and checklist, see docs/PRODUCT_HUNT_LAUNCH.md.

+For new engineers, start with Quick Start above, then run through docs/TESTING.md to validate your environment.
 ## Production launch documentation

 The following docs describe how to take the app live (hosting, auth, CI/CD) and how we’ll collect feedback from first clients: